Panorama (The Cars song): Music video

-Reception
+Critical reception

 AllMusic critic Greg Prato, reviewing the album, said, "standouts included the swirling title track that opens the album".
 Guarisco said that the track was "an entertainingly unconventional love song that fuses heartfelt sentiment with futuristic soundscapes."
 Rolling Stone critic Ken Tucker felt that lead guitarist Elliot Easton's "prancing, post-Beatles pop runs" on this song are "among the album's few authentic pleasures."
 Los Angeles Times critic Steve Pond said that the song sets up a "relentless, pulsating base and then shifts into blistering instumental overdrive."
 Billboard rated it as one of the album's "best cuts".

 Muncie Star reviewer Kim Terverbaugh felt it was a poor choice to open the album with because it "builds so slowly before reaching a nice climax."
 Fort Lauderdale News critic Cameron Cohick felt it was a Devo imitation, with a vocal that recalled Mark Mothersbaugh and structure that resembled "Jocko Homo", but with weaker lyrics.
-Pittsburgh Press critic Pete Bishop felt it set the tone for the album with in being "starkly arranged with a thudding beat, long on Greg Hawkes' high, droning keyboards and short...on Elliot Easton's tasty guitar licks."
+The Pittsburgh Press critic Pete Bishop felt it set the tone for the album with in being "starkly arranged with a thudding beat, long on Greg Hawkes' high, droning keyboards and short...on Elliot Easton's tasty guitar licks."
 Saginaw News critic Nancy Kuharevicz felt that in the song, Ocasek "plays the petulant adolescent, alternately pleading with and demanding of the girl of his dreams, without much apparent effect."

+Writing in 2025, Janowitz stated that "1980 listeners might have found the surface and attack...somewhat offputting" with its "robotic rhythms and vocoder chants," and Krautrock-like soundscape.
+But by 2025 he felt that it just sounds like "an updated study in the blues."